AFib & Heart Rhythm Center

 Ablation therapy is a technique designed to treat irregular patterns (arrhythmias) and possibly eliminate the need for medications.
 After the area of the heart causing the arrhythmia is pinpointed, a physician treats the problem by applying either radio frequency energy or cold therapy through the catheter which destroys (ablates) the arrhythmic tissue.
 This treatment can also be used to treat atrial fibrillation in certain patients.

 For those patients with certain types of A-fib for whom drug-therapy or device implantation has not been successful, there is a new treatment option called the Arctic Front® Cardiac CryoAblation Catheter System.
-Northside Hospital is the only medical facility in Pinellas, Pasco, and Manatee counties to offer this procedure.
+Northside Hospital is the first medical facility in Pinellas, Pasco, and Manatee counties to offer this procedure.

 - Safe and effective because it has a low risk for complications.